LambdaTest/documentation/docs/hyperexecute-yaml-version0.2.md

 - us (United States)
 - eu (European Union)

-> The region parameter should always be define under the `args` parameter as shown in the below sample code.
+> The region parameter should always be defined under the `args` parameter, as shown in the below sample code.

 ```bash
 framework: